visionequipment/arp/docs/usermanual.md

 After subscriptions are created, the user can generate point clouds and send them as NGSI entities to the Orion context broker.

+To overwrite application parameters (robot speed, sander diameter and overlap percentage), you should create other subscriptions.

 ## Simulation

-If operator don't have access to hardware, can simulate point cloud with additional software provided.
+If operator doesn't have access to hardware, he can simulate point cloud with additional software provided.

-TrackGen will receive the NGSI entities from the Orion context broker and answer with NGSI Measurement entities, that are the output trajectories.
+TrackGen will receive the NGSI entities from the Orion context broker and will answer with NGSI Measurement entities, that are the output trajectories.
 The Orion context broker will forward the NGSI Measurement entities to the Target application.

 The simple python script ```simple_vision_system.py``` can be run to simulate the execution flow as it follows: